Home Insurance Quotes

-"When you start from scratch, you don't have to incorporate changes that exist with the building, so you have a clean slate," explains Reitz.
+"When you start from scratch (new construction), you don't have to tie into existing construction -- some of which may be outdated, so you have a clean slate to start with," explains Reitz.
 Also, it's often more costly to bring your old house up to code than to start fresh.

 If you have a mortgage, your insurance checks will be made out to you and your mortgage bank.

 Your mortgage holder is likely listed as a "loss payee" on your home insurance policy, so payments for rebuilding are issued to both you and your lien holder.
 And don't expect your mortgage holder to sign the check over to you.

 Policyholders "have to endorse and send the check to the mortgage company, and it will sit in an escrow account until repairs are made," says Reitz.
 Mortgage banks typically release the funds back to you in three installments over the course of your reconstruction.
 Mortgage companies want to be sure your property is repaired before releasing payment to you.
 As a result, you may have to advance your own money for constructions costs until the mortgage company verifies the repairs.

 Don't cash any insurance checks marked "full and final settlement."

 In some states, such as California, it's illegal for an insurer to issue a check like this.
 You don't want to cut yourself off from what you're entitled to if you later discover that not everything has been paid for.